iTwin/appui/README.md

   </picture>
 </p>

-# AppUI
+<p align="center">A Bentley Systems © internal React UI library.</p>

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.
 See [LICENSE.md](./LICENSE.md) for license terms and full copyright notice.

 [iTwin.js](http://www.itwinjs.org) is an open source platform for creating, querying, modifying, and displaying Infrastructure Digital Twins.

-AppUI is an Bentley Systems internal React UI library.
-Our goal is to provide easy to use, flexible UI components for the iTwin.js platform.
+The goal of AppUI is to provide easy to use, flexible UI components for the iTwin.js platform.

 ---